 Introducing regular exercise into your weekly routine will not only benefit your physique, but it will also do wonders for your skin.
 Increasing your blood flow is great for your skin cells and increasing your blood circulation sends more oxygen to your cells (which in turn, makes your skin look fantastic).

-However, you should keep in mind that sweat from rigorous exercise can also block pores and cause skin irritation so be sure to take a shower and change out of sweaty clothes immediately after working out.
+However, you should keep in mind that sweat from rigorous exercise can also block pores and cause skin irritation, so be sure to take a shower and change out of sweaty clothes immediately after working out.

 Don’t Stress the Small Stuff

-Wedding planning can be a very stressful time.
+Wedding planning can be a stressful time.
 From meetings with caterers, wedding planners, and bakers to dealing with all of the financial stress and unruly family members or wedding party members–wedding planning can take its toll on your body and your complexion.

-When you’re going through the various stages of wedding planning, be sure to do some self-care and don’t stress out too much.
+When you’re going through the various stages of wedding planning, be sure to make time for some self-care and don’t stress out too much.
 The best thing for your skin (and your sanity) is to keep calm, don’t sweat the small stuff, and try not to get overly exasperated when the caterer tells you they can’t make vegan food for your cousin or your wedding planner is out of commission because she twisted her ankle.
 Stay calm, and your skin should look amazing for the big day.